Work · 2022–present

 Alt Text Drafter + Publisher

-Gemini drafts alt text from product images; human reviews in Airtable; approved text pushes back to Shopify.
+Gemini analyzes product images and drafts alt text for them; I review and approve in Airtable, and approved text is synced with Shopify.
 Nothing publishes without approval.

 GeminiShopifyAirtable